basespace/basespace-ruby-sdk/README.md

     a_sample.get_files(bs_api, { 'Extensions' => 'bam,vcf', 'SortBy' => 'Path', 'Limit' => 1 })

-You can supply a dictionary of query parameters when you retrieving `AppResult`s, in the same way you filter file lists.
+You can supply a dictionary of query parameters when retrieving App results, in the same way you filter file lists.
 Below is an example of how to limit the number of results from 100 (default value for "Limit") to 10.

     results = a_project.get_app_results(bs_api)